alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 The C++ offers anonymous namespaces: symbols from anonymous namespace may have external linkage but they always has unique name for every translation unit so they don't clash.
-This requires because classes can't have internal linkage.
+This is required because classes can't have internal linkage.

 > NOTE: The free functions from anonymous namespaces receive internal